dgaydukov/nodejs-cce-ico/website/README.md

 ### Description

 This project is a website of our ICO.
+Here user can buy our tokens not only with ethereum but with other cryptocurrencies, like bitcoin.

 ### Installation